Get up to 2% cashback** redeemed to your personal bank account. Chat with us.

 Single-Member vs. Multi-Member LLCs

 A Single-Member LLC is owned by one individual or entity.
 It provides limited liability protection, where the owner's personal assets are generally separate from the business debts and liabilities.
-This makes it a popular choice for solo entrepreneurs.
+This makes it a popular choice for solo entrepreneurs like financial advisors leveraging AI, etc.

 Multi-Member LLCs have two or more members and offer similar liability protection.
 They are more complex in management and decision-making due to multiple owners.
 Members may agree on a management structure where they all participate actively or appoint one or more managers to handle daily operations.
 Understanding these roles is crucial for the success and compliance of a multi-member LLC.